Gil Ray

-George Gilbert "Gil" Ray (September 17, 1956 – January 24, 2017) was an American rock drummer, guitarist, and vocalist, best known for his recordings in the 1980s and 1990s as a member of the bands Game Theory and The Loud Family.
+George Gilbert Ray (September 17, 1956 – January 24, 2017) was an American rock drummer, guitarist, and vocalist, best known for his recordings in the 1980s and 1990s as a member of the bands Game Theory and The Loud Family.
 In late 2012, he joined Rain Parade as drummer for a series of reunion performances.

 Biography

 Early musical career

 Gil Ray grew up in Charlotte, North Carolina, and formed his first band as a child in 1966.

 By the mid-1970s, Ray began playing in several local Charlotte bands with a variety of styles that included glam rock, prog rock, jazz, disco, and punk/new wave.
 In 1979, he recorded a 12-inch single with a band called The Happy Eggs, followed by their 1981 four-song EP Wake Up, which was reissued on vinyl by DBK Works in July 2014.

 Ray moved to San Francisco in 1982, where he played in several bands including goth rockers Fade To Black.